mlanza/ai-literacy/201/13-sops-as-a-runtime.md

 What’s remarkable is that bots don’t just fit into that structure—they *thrive* in it.

 The same bot that makes a mistake in one role can be reassigned to another—to check facts, to question assumptions, to flag inconsistencies—and it does.
 Not because it “feels bad,” but because it’s following the system you designed.

-Funny thing, really: the same model that introduced the issue often catches it a few moments later.
-All it took was asking it to wear a different hat.

 Imagine this: